-When he spoke to his colleagues and co-workers about his intention to leave work and care for his children, their response was more muted than enthusiastic, like it was a flight of fancy.
+More than a few eyebrows were raised at the prospect of him becoming a househusband.
+When he spoke to his colleagues and co-workers about his intention to leave work and care for his children, they looked at his askance, as if he were behaving strangely, as if he had suffered a blow to the head.
 Caring for your children, isn’t that your wife’s job?
-A few eyebrows were raised at the prospect of him becoming a househusband, mainly by his male co-workers.
 In truth, he suspected that few were sorry to see him go.
 He had always been the odd man out around the office.
 Non-committal and insubordinate, cynical to the point of superciliousness, hot-headed and self-aggrandising, prone to bouts of festering silence.
 Most were aware he had long harboured a desire to disappear, and they acknowledged that disappearing might make him happier, however briefly.

 Since becoming a father he had been unable to wear the friction between his home life and his work life, the two continental shelves of selfhood continually grinding against one another.
 His employers expectations would never match his responsibilities as a parent, the love he had for his wife and son always overrode the bullshit nature of his job, the presenteeism, the arbitrary power structures, and the obtuse human resources procedures which made him feel useless and invaluable.
 Powerless.
 Invisible.
 Perpetually unhappy.
 After years of suppurating cynicism, before he left he made a public statement which accused the industry he worked for of unparalleled greed, of social cleansing, of confusing avarice with altruism, something which he hoped would make him feel heroic, but which had the precisely the opposite effect.